Gervig/JPA-Template/README.md

 # JPA Template
- template for JPA & Hibernate
+This is a template for creating REST APIs using JPA and Hibernate